COVID-19 IL: Will, Kankakee counties trigger mitigation steps, state announces 1,612 new coronavirus cases, 8 deaths

-CHICAGO (WLS) -- Will and Kanakee counties, known as Illinois' Region 7, will be rolling back reopening efforts after recording positivity rates of 8% or more for three days in a row.
+CHICAGO (WLS) -- Will and Kankakee counties, known as Illinois' Region 7, will be rolling back reopening efforts after recording positivity rates of 8% or more for three days in a row.

 That has caused the state to trigger extra mitigation efforts to control the spread of the virus.

 The mitigation measures will stay in place for 14 days.
-They can be tightened if metrics do not improved.
+They can be tightened if metrics do not improve.

+Region 4, the state's Metro East region outside St. Louis, has been under mitigation measures for a week after hitting the same criteria.
+While their positivity rate stands at 9.4% Monday, that rate has continued to increase despite the reopening rollbacks already undergone.
+As a result, the state said it may impose even stricter rules there if things don't turn around.

 Statewide, Illinois health officials reported 1,612 new COVID-19 cases and eight additional deaths Monday.